Bascil/go-data-structures-and-design-patterns/23-binary-trees-recap/readme.md

 - start at the root node
 - compare 24 to 100
 - if smaller go to the left side, else go to right side

+## binary tree applications
+- searching algorithms
+- hierarchical data representations in file systems, org charts, html or xml structures
+- databases - for efficient storage and retrieval of data allowing lookup, insertion, deletion
+- balanced trees(btrees) - used in databases to maintain a balanced structure ensuring efficient performance of databases such as in database indexing.
+Indexng speeds up searching and sorting of records in databases.
+- filesystems - file systems are often represented as trees allowing for effiecient navigation of files and directories
+- decision trees in Machine Learning - used in classification algorithms.
+- game trees - used to model possible moves and outcomes in games like chess and tic tac toe
+- routing tables in networking - to store routing information in networking devices allowing efficient routing of data packets
+- XML/HTML DOM - to represent hierarchical structure of documents in XML and HTML.
+This allows efficient manipulation and traversing(navigation) of the document
+- binary heaps for priority queues - Binary heaps are a special type of binary tree to implement priority queues.
+It is a fundamental data structure for algorithms like Dijkstas algorithm.